Master of Science in Bioinformatics (MSc)

-Applicants who are interested in the organization and management of data, the development of algorithms and software, and application of these approaches to questions in wide-ranging areas of biology may consider the Training Program in High-Dimensional Bioinformatics that provides additional funding and professional development opportunities.
+All students accepted by a faculty member and enrolled in the program will be paid a minimum stipend of $22,000/year.
+Applicants who are interested in the organization and management of data, the development of algorithms and software, and application of these approaches to questions in wide-ranging areas of biology may consider the NSERC-CREATE funded Training Program in High-Dimensional Bioinformatics that provides additional funding and professional development opportunities.

 Tuition / Program Costs